 Facing My Fears

 Last month, during a phone call with my baby sister, I felt tremendous pain in my left thigh.
 The pain became so intolerable that I pleaded with my sister that I needed to get off the phone.
-I must have given her a pretty good scare because later when we discussed, she considered calling 911 for me.
+I must have given her a pretty good scare because later when we discussed it, she considered calling 911 for me.

 After getting off the phone with my sister, I returned to my room to try and get in bed.
 I was unable to lift my left leg and swing into my bed!
 What was going on?
 The pain had returned.
 Since my stroke, I’ve grown accustomed to all types and levels of pain, but this pain was different.
 I was scared.
 All I could do at that point was make myself comfortable on my sofa and try to get some rest.